ansrivas/fiberprometheus/README.md

   // This here will appear as a label, one can also use
   // fiberprometheus.NewWith(servicename, namespace, subsystem )
   // or
-  // NOTE: Following is not available in v1
   // labels := map[string]string{"custom_label1":"custom_value1", "custom_label2":"custom_value2"}
   // fiberprometheus.NewWithLabels(labels, namespace, subsystem )
   prometheus := fiberprometheus.New("my-service-name")